Upwardfi/docs/source/includes/reports.md

 `id` *required* | string | param | Product ID
 `dailyReport` *required* | string | file | File containing the report

+The dailyReport must be in CSV or JSON format.